chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/oxidation-without-water/_index.md

     link="https://doi.org/10.1021/ol000289p"
 >}}

-<p>(+)-Preussin, a potent antifungal agent, is synthesized using protected L-N-benzoyl phenylalaninol as a starting material.<a href="#fn5" id="ref5-anchor" class="superscript">5</a></p>

-<p>This alcohol intermediate underwent oxidation using Dess-Martin periodinane (DMP) in dichloromethane (DCM) to yield the corresponding aldehyde without racemization.
-This transformation was achieved with a specific yield that was unreported in the paper and was a crucial step towards advancing the synthesis.<a href="#fn5" id="ref5-anchor" class="superscript">5</a></p>

-The resulting aldehyde intermediate was then further utilized in subsequent steps towards the total synthesis of (+)-Preussin.

 {{% details title="Reveal the Answer." %}}

 {{<figure-dynamic-toggle
     dark-src="DMPMechanismQ1DarkHighlighted.png"
     light-src="DMPMechanismQ1LightHighlighted.png"
-    title="Colored side chains in these diagrams represent constant R groups.
+    title="Start by identifying the non-alcohol portion of the molecule and determine the product" caption="Colored side chains in these diagrams represent constant R groups.
 Focus on the central alcohol, which transforms into a ketone or aldehyde.
-Use the colored chains to track and restore these groups post-reaction, highlighting the selective oxidation process."
+Use the colored chains to track and restore these groups post-reaction, highlighting the selective oxidation process.
+Once you have done this proceed to the mechanism."
 >}}

 {{<figure-dynamic-toggle
-    dark-src="FULLMECHdmpdark.png"
-    light-src="FULLMECHdmplight.png"
+    dark-src="fullprimmechd.png"
+    light-src="fullprimmechl.png"
 >}}

 **Form the Overall Product**